Ned (Scottish)

+Ned is a Scottish term for ruffian or hooligan, akin to the word yob.

 Early use of term

-The Oxford Living Dictionaries dates the term to the early 19th century.
+The Oxford Living Dictionaries dates the term to the early 19th century. and similar use of the shortened form of Edward may have been popularised by the notoriety of Ned Kelly.
 Examples are plentiful through the 20th century.
 Former Chief Constable of Glasgow Sir Percy Sillitoe noted use of the word by gangs and police in the 1930s.
 Leader columns of newspapers in the 1960s featured the term in relation to teenage gang violence.
 In a 1962 book, the crime writer and broadcaster Bill Knox referred to stolen cars turning up after having been taken "by a bunch of neds who want transport for some house-breaking job".
 He publicised the term more widely in his 1970s police report series Crimedesk, made and broadcast by STV.
 In his 1975 novel Rally to Kill, Knox described "neds" as Glasgow's "tag for small-time hoodlums", saying that "neds" and their families from the Gorbals had been rehoused elsewhere in the city, "taking their violence with them to the new areas".
 A 1982 analysis of crime fiction notes Knox's 1977 novel Pilot Error describing Strathclyde Police as being unconcerned about "neds" getting hurt in a fight as long as no one else is affected and translates the term as "Glasgow slang for hoods".

-In his 2002 autobiography Granny Made me an Anarchist, the Glaswegian writer Stuart Christie described the Glasgow "Neds" as preceding the Teddy Boys of 1955 as a hangover from the poverty of the 1930s.
-These "Neds" had long hair parted in the middle and smoothed down with liquid paraffin, commonly with a "dowt" tucked behind their ear as a fire hazard which in urban legend had resulted in one "Ned" getting severe burns.
+In his 2002 autobiography Granny Made Me an Anarchist, the Glaswegian writer Stuart Christie described the Glasgow "Neds" as preceding the Teddy Boys of 1955 as a hangover from the poverty of the 1930s.
+These "Neds" had long hair parted in the middle and smoothed down with liquid paraffin, commonly with a "dowp" tucked behind their ear as a fire hazard which in urban legend had resulted in one "Ned" getting severe burns.
 He describes them as slouching along with their elbows projecting aggressively, wearing a white silk scarf tucked into their tightly buttoned jacket, and carrying a cut-throat razor in its breast pocket.
 Over this, on outings for a fight or a dance, they allegedly wore an old tweed overcoat with weapons such as hatchets or hammers concealed in the lining.
 According to Christie, the "Teds" who followed them also had a reputation for wild behaviour, but were too concerned about their clothes to engage in aggression.

 Ned culture

-In 2003, the Scottish Socialist Party MSP Rosie Kane tabled a question to the Scottish Parliament condemning use of the word ned which she said was degrading and insulting to young people as it stood for non-educated delinquent.
+In 2003, the Scottish Socialist Party MSP Rosie Kane tabled a question to the Scottish Parliament condemning use of the word "ned" which she said was degrading and insulting to young people as it stood for "non-educated delinquent".
 This is a widespread folk etymology, but appears to be a backronym arising long after the term came into use.
-The Scottish alcoholic drink Buckfast is associated with Ned culture.
+The English-made alcoholic drink Buckfast is very popular in Scotland and often associated with ned culture.

 A 2011 study using ethnography as a methodology of linguistic research found working-class adolescent males in a high school in the south side of Glasgow deploying a number of distinct social identities: